Costa Rica in the OTI Festival 1998

 Costa Rica was represented at the OTI Festival 1998 with the song "Vendiendo ilusiones", written by Edwin Bonillas Rojas, and performed by Ana Yancy Contreras and Luis Duvalier Quirós.
-The Costa Rican participating broadcaster, Televisora de Costa Rica (Teletica), selected its entry through a national final.
+The Costa Rican participating broadcaster, Televisora de Costa Rica (Teletica), selected its entry through a televised national final.
 In addition, Representaciones Televisivas (Repretel) was the host broadcaster and staged the event at the Teatro Nacional in San José.
 The song, which qualified automatically from the semi-final, was one of the finalists.

 National stage

 Televisora de Costa Rica (Teletica) held a national final to select its entry for the 27th edition of the OTI Festival.

 Competing entries

 The broadcaster opened a song application period with a deadline of 15 September 1998, which had to be extended until 18 September.
-Of the 87 songs received, seven were selected for the televised final.
+Of the 87 songs received, seven were shortlisted for the televised final.
 The selection committee was composed of Alfredo Moreno, Ricardo Sáenz, Willy Flores, Alexis Gamboa, José Bustos, Carlos Escalante, Mario Campos, and Rodrigo Maffioli.
 They considered three factors for the selection: composition, performance, and good arrangements.